 |Age||Rate (per hour)|

-*Apprentices under the age of 19 years old or aged 19 years old or over and in the first year of their apprenticeship - £3.50 per hour (this rate does not apply to Higher Level Apprenticeships).
-All other apprentices are entitled to the minimum wage for their age.
+*Apprentices under the age of 19 years old or aged 19 years old or over and in the first year of their apprenticeship are entitled to a minimum hourly rate of £3.90 per hour (this rate does not apply to Higher Level Apprenticeships).

 It is good practice to display information about current minimum wage rates in your workplace.